-- Check that windows, mirrors and lamps are clean. - Visually check tyre inflation.
-Check the tyre pressures weekly. - Ensure that all doors are closed and secured. - Position your seat for comfortable driving. - Adjust rear view mirrors. - Fasten seat belts.
+- Check that the windows, mirrors and lamps are clean. - Visually check tyre inflation.
+Check the tyre pressures weekly. - Ensure that all doors are closed and secured.

+- Position your seat for comfortable driving. - Adjust the rear view mirrors. - Fasten the seat belts. - Check that the warning indicators illuminate when turning the ignition on and go off after several seconds.